 United States Armed Services ROTC Programs.
 Princeton University students may participate in Army, Air Force or Navy ROTC programs.
 The Army program is based at Princeton University, and the Air Force and Navy programs are based at nearby Rutgers University (see below).
 These programs are conducted by the United States Armed Services.
 Participants in either program engage in ROTC courses and activities that, if successfully completed, lead to a commission as an officer.

 The focus of the ROTC program is leadership development.
-Cadets normally attend a noncredit military science elective course each semester and a five-week advanced camp in the summer following their junior year.
+Cadets normally attend a military science elective course each semester and a five-week advanced camp in the summer following their junior year.
 The military science courses are taught by army instructors.
-Army ROTC sponsors a centralized training and development advanced camp conducted each summer at Fort Lewis, Washington.
+Army ROTC sponsors a centralized training and development advanced camp conducted each summer at Fort Knox in Kentucky.
 Successful completion of advanced camp is a prerequisite for commissioning.

 For information, please write or call the director of the Army Officer Education Program, 294 Alexander St., Princeton, NJ 08540, or call 609-258-4225.

 Air Force (AFROTC).
 Princeton students may enroll in the Air Force ROTC program via a cross-town school agreement with Rutgers University.
 AFROTC is the largest and oldest source of commissioned officers for the Air Force.
 The program is designed to recruit, educate and commission officer candidates through college campus programs based on Air Force requirements.